 How does the OSCE take place for PLAB 2?

 After everyone has undergone their ID check, you all will be ushered into a room that will have some coffee and biscuits.
-Have a small snack if you're feeling peckish.
-You'll then be shown a quick video that will illustrate what you can expect in the exam hall.
-If you wish, you can watch it below.
+Have a small snack if you’re feeling peckish.
+You’ll then be shown a quick video that will illustrate what you can expect in the exam hall.

 When the video is done, you will get a quick pep talk, and then will go into another room just outside the exam hall where you will be given a cubby to put your belongings in.
 A small key will be given that you can attach to your lanyard in case you don’t have pockets.